Saturday, December 21, 2024

 Joker #10 is a digest-sized Page Publications issue with a cover signed by Keith Chatto:

-This issue is not comic book but rather a collection of gag cartoons with a few 'girlie' pics as they were known in the day.
+This issue is not a comic book but rather a collection of gag cartoons with a few 'girlie' pics as they were known in the day.
 Here's a sample two-page spread:

 There are also two single-page text pieces which I assume are included for the issue to qualify as a certain type of periodical for distribution or other arcane reasons - someone more knowledgeable on these matters can chime in and educate me.